arock093/keyboardminder/README.md

 While I highly recommend incorporating this workflow into your routine for optimal efficiency in completing tasks, I also encourage you not to limit yourself exclusively to this method.
 Exploring different workflows can be a rewarding experience, offering valuable insights and potentially contributing to further improvements in this particular workflow.
 Feel free to experiment and find what works best for you in various contexts, whether at work or during more exploratory computer activities.
 This project aims to provide a reliable and efficient set of tools for your everyday tasks, but the beauty of technology lies in its diversity, allowing you to adapt and explore as needed.

-That being said, this workflow has had a large impact and decreased the amount of time I need to spend working on the computer each day by 20 - 30%.
+That being said, this workflow has had a large impact and decreased the amount of time it takes to get my necessary work on the computer done each day by 20 - 30%.

 ## Future Tools